 For a bit of fun in the Autumn of 2010, I was invited by ITV to appear with my Great Dane, Measles, in the first episode of the Michael Ball Show.
 This was for Measles to perform with two of Michael's fans in a simple giant breed agility competition.
 It was funny - giant breed dogs performing Agility in just 22 sq ft of stage floor space!

 From 2009 to 2011, I wrote monthly dog articles for The Forest Magazine , Charnwood's then popular free full-colour magazine.
 It was fun to write funny, interesting and informative articles every month.
 The readers feedback was extremely positive and very rewarding.

 In 2011 I was asked by the Your Dog Magazine to be a a guest expert for the February issue, answering readers questions on Agility, Flyball and Rally Obedience.

 Then in May 2016, after 8 years in the fields behind The Bulls Head pub, we moved to the beautiful setting of Lubcloud Farm on Charley Road, situated on the border of Shepshed.

-On 1 December 2020, I made the decision to change the name of the park to honour Gilbert, my Great Dane, below.
+On 1 December 2020, I made the decision to change the name of the park to honour Gilbert, my Great Dane seen below.

 So we are now officially...
 Fun 4 All Dog Club - Gilbert's Gallop!

-On 6th December 2021, we improved the booking process for customer with a new scheduling system that offers an App for mobile and tabblet devices.
+On 6th December 2021, we did further improvements with the booking process transferring owver to Acuity Scheduling system that offers an App for mobile and tablet devices.